mtconnect/cppagent/README.md

 		  the UUID in the Devices.xml file.
 This can be overridden on a per adapter basis.

 		    *Default*: false

+		* `RealTime` - Boost the thread priority of this adapter so that events are handled faster.

+        *Default*: false

+    * `RelativeTime` - The timestamps will be given as relative offests represented as a floating point number of milliseconds.
+The offset will be added to the arrival time of the first recorded event.

+        *Default*: false

 logger_config configuration items